Chase Bank Review: Combining Online And Local Banking

 If you regularly keep a low bank balance, it might be worth pricing alternatives.
 You’ll pay a monthly service fee unless you can keep a minimum daily balance.
 If you have at least $500 in electronic deposits each month, though, Chase Total Checking® will be fee-free for you.

-Unless you qualify for one of Chase’s high-balance accounts, you’ll pay fees at non-Chase ATMs outside the U.S. If you regularly cross international borders, research the availability of Chase ATM locations in the areas you frequent.
+Unless you qualify for one of Chase’s high-balance accounts, you’ll pay a $5 fee per withdrawal and $3 for any transfers or inquiries at non-Chase ATMs outside the U.S. If you regularly cross international borders, research the availability of Chase ATM locations in the areas you frequent.

 Pros & cons